 Discussion at the London Assembly Budget and Performance Committee in January 2019.
 Source: GLA

 Does this actually mean trains could travel from Shenfield via Whitechapel and Liverpool Street/Moorgate to Abbey Wood?
 Well its very confusing!
-Its seems it would be easier to run the Shenfield – Liverpool Street – Abbey Wood services separately (eg Shenfiled – Liverpool Street and Abbey Wood Liverpool Street) because there isnt the fullest capacity to run an intensive service by sending trains down to Whitechapel and then along the eastbound line to Liverpool Street via the Whitechapel crossover as an out and back operation.
+Its seems it would be easier to run the Shenfield – Liverpool Street – Abbey Wood services separately (eg Shenfield – Liverpool Street main line and Abbey Wood – Liverpool Street low level) because there isnt really the capacity to run an intensive service sending trains down to Whitechapel and then along the eastbound line to Liverpool Street via the Whitechapel crossover as an out and back operation.

 A service every fifteen minutes is easily possible, given enough slack, as the transit times between Whitechapel and Liverpool Street is two minutes.
 Ten minutes would be the absolute minimum via the Whitechapel crossover but it would be easily affected if there were delays.
 In my view if a effective ten minute service was required it would mean most trains would likely have to go via the Fisher Street crossover.